hmkhoi2701/BioMedGPT_Finetune/README.md

 **Warning:** Extensive experiments using transformers have not been conducted, so we cannot confirm whether the results from transformers and fairseq are fully aligned.

 ## Checkpoints
-We provid pretrained checkpoints of BiomedGPT (<a href="https://www.dropbox.com/sh/cu2r5zkj2r0e6zu/AADZ-KHn-emsICawm9CM4MqVa?dl=0">Dropbox</a>), which can be put in the `scripts/` folder for further development.
-For finetuned checkpoints, please refer to [checkpoints.md](checkpoints.md).
+The authors provided pretrained checkpoints of BiomedGPT (<a href="https://www.dropbox.com/sh/cu2r5zkj2r0e6zu/AADZ-KHn-emsICawm9CM4MqVa?dl=0">Dropbox</a>), which can be put in the `scripts/` folder for finetuning.
+Here, please download the ```biomedgpt_base.pt``` file.

-transformers-compatible weights are accessible through the [collection ](https://huggingface.co/collections/PanaceaAI/biomedgpt-v1-66ca7c51e378662e15178be3).

-### Note:
-We emphasize that BiomedGPT, including its files, code, and checkpoints, is strictly for academic research purposes.
-Commercial and clinical uses are strictly prohibited for three key reasons: First, BiomedGPT is based on the OFA framework, which carries a non-commercial license that we have inherited.
-Second, our model is not licensed for use in healthcare settings.
-Finally, we have not implemented sufficient security measures, and the current model cannot guarantee the accuracy required for medical diagnoses.

 ## Implementation
-We provide the preprocessing, pretraining, finetuning and inference scripts in the `scripts/` folder.
+The preprocessing, pretraining, finetuning and inference scripts are stored in the `scripts/` folder.
 You can follow the directory setting below:

 ```
 BiomedGPT/